Grief-naruse/CybersecurityAndDataPrivacyAutumn2025-1/BookingSystem-Phase1/auth_test_report.md

 Here are all the actions that Reservers can not perform:

-* “Cannot access admin user list — `/admin/users`”
+* “Cannot access admin user list ”
-* “Cannot delete other users — `/api/admin/users/:id`”
+  “Cannot delete other users ”
-* “Cannot modify resources (spec says admin only)”
+* “Cannot modify resources”
 * “Cannot escalate privileges via hidden form fields”

 ---